xyfir/annotate/DOCS.md

 ```

 This command loads your Calibre library, loops through the books, and creates annotation sets and annotation set items for each book that shouldn't be ignored.

+**Note:** You will need Calibre installed and its binaries available to the command line for this to work.

 ### Options